doctest/doctest/doc/markdown/roadmap.md

 This is a list of planned features for future releases (maybe in the given order).

+- switch to using ```std::vector``` and ```std::set``` and remove custom implementations
+- the set holding all registered tests should use a specialized allocator to minimize program startup time
 - fix the test coverage reports - currently each example replaces the coverage from the last example
 - test with gcc 6 and use it in the CI builds
+- a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch for this)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)
 - test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings
 - crash handling: signals on UNIX platforms or structured exceptions on Windows